L-Maybe/WeiboSpider-chinese-implicit-emotion-analysis/README.md

 python run.py
 ```

 ## The purpose of this project is to construct Chinese implicit emotion analysis data set.
 Six basic emotions are used as keywords to crawl data.
+Mongodb is used to store crawled data

 ## Flow chart for data set construction.